ghc-proposals/ghc-proposals/proposals/0000-plugin-recompilation.rst

   pluginHash :: [CommandLineOption] -> IfG (Maybe Fingerprint)

-This function is then lifted appropiately to work as the other recompilation checking functions in ``MkIface``.
+This function is then lifted appropriately to work as the other recompilation checking functions in ``MkIface``.
 A value of ``Nothing`` can be returned in order to indicate that a plugin should always trigger recompilation.
 This is intended to be used when a plugin acts impurely.
 Returning a constant hash